-Professional members have provided copies of their highest academic degree (the minimum requirement being a Masters degree), a listing of their related licenses and certifications, an updated Curriculum Vitae, and detailed information (within their CV or in a separate Rule 26 listing) of at least 3 years of professional service in providing assessment and testimony in vocational rehabilitation, forensic vocational and/or forensic economic areas of expertise.
+Professional members have provided copies of their highest academic degree (the minimum requirement being a Master’s degree or an active CPA license), a listing of related licenses and certifications, an updated Curriculum Vitae, and detailed information (within their CV or in a separate Rule 26 listing) of at least 3 years of professional service in providing assessment and testimony in vocational rehabilitation, forensic vocational and/or forensic economic areas of expertise.

 Certified members are Professional members who have successfully completed AREA’s certification exam which consists of a case analysis.
 Additionally, they have submitted an official transcript from the college/university where they received their highest degree; a copy of lesser degree(s) earned; three letters of recommendation from attorneys or judges; two forensic work products used at trial (including one deposition transcript demonstrating wage loss proficiency and present value calculations); and proof of at least one vocational certification if they are not an economic or financial consultant.